inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 they were OFF-KEY ...
 An elephant is a mouse with an operating system.
 To refuse praise is to seek praise twice.
-As flies to wanton boys are we to the gods; they kill us for their sport.
+As flies to wanton boys  we to the gods; they kill us for their sport.
-		-- Shakespeare, "King Lear"
+		-- Shakespe, "King Lear"
 Rules for Good Grammar #4.
 	 (1) Don't use no double negatives.
 	 (2) Make each pronoun agree with their antecedents.